josephan/josephan.github.io/about.md

 permalink: /about/
 ---

 Hi, my name is Joseph and I'm a software developer in Toronto.
-Right now I work at [FundThrough](https://www.fundthrough.com/) as a Ruby on Rails developer.
+Right now I work at [FundThrough](https://www.fundthrough.com/){:target="_blank"} as a Ruby on Rails developer.

+When I'm not at work, I like to read books, practice programming, and practice the piano.

-My long term goals is to be a good [programmer](https://www.github.com/josephan/) and [piano player](./../recordings/).
+My long term goals are: being a good [programmer](https://www.github.com/josephan/){:target="_blank"} and [piano player](./../recordings/){:target="_blank"}.